Features

 SEO: hreflang and canonical

-• <link rel="alternate" hreflang="x-default"> pointing to the default market's default domain
+• <link rel="alternate" hreflang="x-default"> — points to the first market's default domain as the fallback for search engines